Al1002/cpp_clock/README.md

 Includes CMake files for compiling and running the test file.

-Compiled library + header in output.zip
+Already compiled library + header in output.zip.
+Note: May not work with your environment.

 Created by Bicepsa (github.com/Al1002)